 Besides, study after study shows that the response time is extremely important when it comes to engaging with customers — people expect you to answer in an hour.
 And, of course, if you get more than just a couple of mentions a day, a tool becomes essential — you just won't be able to deal with the influx of customers' posts without it.

 Social listening, on the other hand, is impossible without a social listening tool.
 You simply cannot gather large amounts of data and analyze it manually.
 According to research done by Forrester, 52% of social listening tool users considered social data analysis their top challenge.
 Moreover, paid tools allow you to collect and analyze social data that is not directly related to your company, which proves to be vital for marketing research.

 You can't see patterns and trends just by looking at raw data.
 The true power of social listening lies in analysis and visualization, which is done by a social listening tool.
 For example, the standalone number of mentions you get every day won't tell you much, but if you look at the graph depicting the overall change in the number of mentions during the last quarter, the changes in your brand awareness level will be visible immediately.

 A social listening tool is what makes the meaning behind numbers visible, so trying to do social listening without a tool is like trying to fish without a rod (and you'll get buried in Excel sheets doing that).
 Luckily, they are not some kind of luxury — there are a lot of social media listening tools on the market you can look into, you don't need to be the riches of CMOs to afford them.

-I drafted this dichotomy between social media monitoring and social media listening to illustrate their differences clearly, but the thing is, you can and should do both simultaneously AND with just one tool.
+I drafted this 'social monitoring vs social listening' dichotomy to illustrate their differences clearly, but the thing is, you can and should do both simultaneously AND with just one tool.
 Some tools that work with social mentions emphasize either monitoring or listening in their functionality, but the best of them offer features that enable you to do both at the same time.